automated-bots/crypto-bot-father/README.md

 Bitcoin Bot initually will use the [Bitcoin Core](https://github.com/bitcoin/bitcoin) in order to retrieve information from the Bitcoin network.

-We will never support the scamming Bitcoin Cash!
+We will never support the scamming 'Bitcoin Cash'!
 But we could add Ethereum in the future.
+We definitly will add Lightning network stats in the near-future.

 ## Who?